—

 a new home for the Western Australian Academy of Performing Arts

-ECU City is designed to be a hub for innovative thinkers, adaptive learners, and the leaders of tomorrow.
-A multi-level university campus unlike any other in Australia.
-ECU will redefine the transformative potential of higher education.
-The project is the centrepiece of the Perth City Deal, and is a collaboration between the Australian Government, Western Australian Government and Edith Cowan University (ECU) to deliver Perth’s first fully comprehensive, inner-city university campus.
-The campus is expected to revitalise the heart of Perth, bringing fresh energy to the city’s business, cultural, and entertainment districts.
-ECU City stands out among Australian university campuses for its unique, multi-level integration within the urban fabric.
+Designed to be a hub for innovative thinkers, adaptive learners, and the leaders of tomorrow, this multi-level university campus, unlike any other in Australia, transforms the potential of higher education.
+As the centrepiece of the Perth City Deal – a collaboration between the Australian Government, the Western Australian Government, the City of Perth, and ECU.

 ECU City is located on the traditional lands of the Whadjuk Noongar people.